MicrosoftDocs/dynamics365-guidance/guidance/resources/test-automation-setup.md

 For end-to-end tests, `testDir` must be `./tests-e2e`.
 For unit tests, `testDir` must be `./tests`.

 By default, the sample project points to the end-to-end tests folder `./tests-e2e`.
 The following instructions are for executing the end-to-end tests from the UI using VS Code.
-To execute unit tests, change the setting `testDir` in the `playwright.config.ts` file to `./tests`.
+To run unit tests, change the setting `testDir` in the `playwright.config.ts` file to `./tests`.

 ### Run end-to-end tests from VS Code